Health &

 These have grown with interest and most become loosely regular events based around demand from the group - who tend to organise themselves, keeping numbers manageable and providing a space to chat.
 We are keen to help develop more of these smaller groups, aiming to create a network across Dartmoor.
 Do get in touch if you are interested to create one in your area, most groups run with 5-10 people, but we can also help organise larger events - all are welcome!

-Some of our groups are now venturing out on other outings and joined our summer social BBQ with sheepdog demonstration last summer or winter Quiz night.
-We are looking at what event we might run next...
+Some of our groups are now venturing out on other outings and previously joined our summer social BBQ with sheepdog demonstration or winter Quiz night.
+We are always open to ideas for what we might run next...

-Over the last year or so, over 700 individual breakfasts have been catered for and a lot of chat generated.
-Funding exists to support the set up, including paying for the initial breakfasts.
-It's often as simple as a few neighbours getting together in a farm kitchen, maybe rotating who does the cooking.
+Over the last few years, hundreds of individual breakfasts have been catered for and a lot of chat generated.
+Funding exists to support the initial set up.
+It's often as simple as a few neighbours getting together in a farm kitchen - or co-ordinating an open drop-in community event in a village hall.

-Due to the level of interest, several existing groups are now reaching capacity, so new ones are essential to help meet demand.
+Due to the level of interest, several existing groups are now reaching capacity, so new ones are essential to help meet demand - plus to help cover new areas.

-If you are interested in running one yourself, please get in touch at hfp@dartmoor.gov.uk
+If you are interested in running one yourself (with our help), please get in touch at hfp@dartmoor.gov.uk

 Witheridge to Frenchbeer (WTF)